Rebecca Masisak, CEO

 Rebecca Masisak joined TechSoup in 2001 to launch and chart the growth of its technology product donation program and social enterprise.

 She led TechSoup's successful bid to be selected by a consortium that was guided by the Council on Foundations as the host organization to create NGOsource.
 NGOsource is an equivalency determination service that helps U.S. grantmakers streamline their international grantmaking process.
-NGOsource has rapidly expanded its reach and is currently active in 68 countries.As CEO, Rebecca has built TechSoup's capacity and reach to support the entire portfolio of TechSoup's programs.
+NGOsource has rapidly expanded its reach and is active in 115 countries.As CEO, Rebecca has built TechSoup's capacity and reach to support the entire portfolio of TechSoup's programs.
 These programs bring products, information, human capacity, and resources to the communities who need them most.
 She speaks about social enterprise, global networks, and data as a resource for civil society and was awarded the Full Circle Fund's prestigious Full Impact Award in Technology.
 She's a board member of the Telecentre.org Foundation and volunteers with SAGE (Students for the Advancement of Global Entrepreneurship).
 She obtained her MBA from the Columbia University Business School.

 Daniel Ben-Horin, Founder and Chief Instigator